Rail transport in Great Britain: Historical overview

 The railways started with the local isolated wooden wagonways in 1560s using horses.
 These wagonways then spread, particularly in mining areas.
 The system was later built as a patchwork of local lines operated by small private railway companies.
 Over the course of the 19th and early 20th centuries, these amalgamated or were bought by competitors until only a handful of larger companies remained (see Railway Mania).
 The entire network was brought under government control during the First World War and a number of advantages of amalgamation and planning were revealed.
 However, the government resisted calls for the nationalisation of the network (first proposed by 19th century Prime Minister William Gladstone as early as the 1830s).
 Instead, from 1 January 1923, almost all the remaining companies were grouped into the "big four": the Great Western Railway, the London and North Eastern Railway, the London Midland and Scottish Railway and the Southern Railway companies (there were also a number of other joint railways such as the Midland and Great Northern Joint Railway and the Cheshire Lines Committee as well as special joint railways such as the Forth Bridge Railway, Ryde Pier Railway and at one time the East London Railway).
 The "Big Four" were joint-stock public companies and they continued to run the railway system until 31 December 1947.

 The growth in road transport during the 1920s and 1930s greatly reduced revenue for the rail companies.
 Rail companies accused the government of favouring road haulage through the subsidised construction of roads.
 The railways entered a slow decline owing to a lack of investment and changes in transport policy and lifestyles.
-During World War II, the companies' managements joined together, effectively forming one company.
+During World War II, the companies' managements joined, effectively forming one company.
 A maintenance backlog developed during the war and the private sector only had two years to deal with this after the war ended.
 After 1945, for both practical and ideological reasons, the government decided to bring the rail service into the public sector.